dlochrie/acomplish/README.md

 * [Maybe] Provide an example/workflow for dropping in Themes for your application

 ##Comments
+Working with MySQL and Redis.
-The Models only work with MySQL right now... see [this post](https://groups.google.com/forum/?fromgroups=#!topic/compoundjs/YxcIOKEqM8w).
+For _model associations_, see [this post](https://groups.google.com/forum/?fromgroups=#!topic/compoundjs/YxcIOKEqM8w).
 This has to do with `__cachedRelations`...
 It's frustrating, if you know of an elegant solution, let me know.

 Another way of handling this is seeing: [http://book.mixu.net/ch7.html](http://book.mixu.net/ch7.html), particularly section